Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Instinct

-It is an instinctive reaction for dogs to dig.
-Wolves do it and they do it because they can smell something under the surface because they want to cover up a smell they’ve made, or even to hide something they don’t want others to find.
-Humans have made this instinct even stronger in some dogs, with breeds like Jack Russells and Dachshunds having been bred specifically to chase prey down holes.
+Dogs instinctively dig.
+Wolves do it because they can smell something under the surface, and they do it to cover up a smell they’ve made or hide something they don’t want others to find.
+Humans have made this instinct even stronger in some dogs, and breeds like Jack Russells and Dachshunds were bred specifically to chase prey down holes.

-Being able to dig made it easier for them to complete their tasks and made them more useful to their human handlers.
-Even if your dog doesn’t need to dig for survival, in its plush house, that instinct can remain.
+Being able to dig made it easier for them to complete their tasks and made them more valuable to their human handlers.
+Even if your dog doesn’t need to dig for survival in your house, their instinct remains.

 Relieve Boredom